 Actually, when you look at the landscape of Malaysian consultancy, it’s quite crowded.
 Everyone has a title, and everyone has a “system.”
 But for the average person, the titles don’t matter as much as the results.
 When someone asks about the Kervis background, they are usually checking for a mix of academic depth and “street smarts.”

 In the local context, we value someone who has seen the “ugly” side of business—the liquidations, the family feuds, the tax scares—and survived it.
 Experience-based insights are worth more than a thousand textbooks.
 There’s a certain comfort in knowing that the person advising you has dealt with the messy reality of Malaysian SMEs.
-It’s about the Kervis achievements in real-world terms: how many families stayed together?
+It’s about Kervis’s real-world achievements: how many families stayed together?
 How many businesses survived a crisis?

-- Understanding the local tax and legal framework without making it sound like a lecture.
+- Understanding the local tax and legal framework without sounding like a lecture.

-- The ability to speak to a 70-year-old patriarch and a 25-year-old MBA graduate in the same room.
+- Speaking to a 70-year-old patriarch and a 25-year-old MBA graduate in the same room.

-- Maintaining a calm, neutral perspective when emotions start to run high.
+- Maintaining calm and neutrality when emotions run high.

 Touch wood, nobody wants to deal with a crisis, but having a plan in place is just common sense.
-The interest in who is Kervis often stems from a desire to move away from the “chin cai” (casual/sloppy) way of handling important assets.
+Interest in who is Kervis often stems from a desire to move away from the “chin cai” (casual/sloppy) way of handling important assets.

 — Image sourced from the internet